-The House Select Committee on the Climate Crisis: The committee is tasked with issuing a report making economy-wide recommendations for how to reduce emissions and adapt to the effects of climate change.
-Read NFU’s comments to the committee here.
+The House Select Committee on the Climate Crisis: The committee issued a report making economy-wide recommendations for how to reduce emissions and adapt to the effects of climate change.
+Read NFU’s comments to the committee on the best path forward for family farmers and ranchers here.

 Senate Agriculture Committee hearing on “Climate Change and the Agricultural Sector”: On May 21, 2019, the Senate Agriculture Committee heard from farmers, ranchers, and other experts on issues related to climate change and agriculture.
 Read NFU’s testimony here.

 House Agriculture Committee hearing “Managing for Soil Health: Securing the Conservation and Economic Benefits of Healthy Soils”: On June 25, 2019, the House Agriculture Committee Conservation and Forestry Subcommittee heard from farmers and researchers on the environmental and economic benefits of healthy soils.

 Legislation endorsed by NFU

 NFU reviews and has weighed in on many climate related bills.
 Among the bills that NFU has recently endorsed are:

 - The Agricultural Resilience Act, Rep. Chellie Pingree

 - The Farmer Driven Conservation Outcomes Act, Sens.
 Bob Casey and Shelly Moore Capito

 - The Growing Climate Solutions Act, Sens.
 Mike Braun and Debbie Stabenow

 Other climate and agriculture policy efforts